 It is worthy to note that Aristotle did not consider oligarchy and democracy as inherently bad.
-Even though they govern in the interest of those who hold the power, they are capable of producing a modest society that is devoid of inequality and a compromised rule of law.
-Since we have looked at what democracy is, it is appropriate we also take a look at what development is all about.
+Even though they govern in the interest of those who hold the power, they are capable of producing a modest society that is devoid of inequality and a compromised rule of law.11 Since we have looked at what democracy is, it is appropriate we also take a look at what development is all about.
 Our emphasis is on material development.
 The concern of development has been with us from antiquity.
 It is fundamentally about improving the human condition.
 At the crux of development is the concatenation of the concern of the existence of poverty within society as well as the quest to understand and shape how society changes over time.
-In this respect, development studies have deep historical roots that stretch across time connecting different thinkers and epochs.
-Development is conceived as the desire and capacity to do things differently to improve upon past performance and realise a better future.
-Rodney notes that development implies increased skill, capacity, greater freedom, creativity, self-discipline, responsibility, and material well-being.
-The view that development implies freedom is also accentuated by Ellah; according to him,
+In this respect, development studies have deep historical roots that stretch across time connecting differently to improve upon past performance and realise a better future.12 Rodney notes that development implies increased skill, capacity, greater freedom, creativity, self-discipline, responsibility, and material well-being.13 The view that development implies freedom is also accentuated by Ellah; according to him,